MaxMichel2/MasterMind-AI/README.md

 ### Extra control

-There are 7 different parameters that can be modified directly at the command line for you to tailor the behavious of the program:
+There are 7 different parameters that can be modified directly at the command line for you to tailor the behaviour of the program:
 * *PATTERN_SIZE* controls the length of the code that the AI has to guess
 * *NUMBER_OF_COLOURS* controls the number of different "colours" each code can contain
 * *POPULATION_SIZE* controls the number of candidates in each generation